Child development of the Indigenous peoples of the Americas: Goal of Learning

 The goal of learning is about the transformation of participation in which other important skills and information are acquired in the process (i.e. responsibility, consideration, observation, etc.).
 Learning fosters integration within the community and activates the development of socialization skills.
 Learning also promotes the aggregation of knowledge of cultural practices and spirituality.

-For example, the Mazahua fifth- and sixth-grade students shifted their role within the class by making a transformation between being a bystander and actually being considerate enough to contribute without being told to do so.
-This process of participation greatly influences role switching or role-taking among society in which all participants contribute to the successful completion of a task by watching, observing, and collaborating as well.
+For example, the Mazahua fifth- and sixth-grade students shifted their roles within the class by making a transformation between being a bystander and actually being considerate enough to contribute without being told to do so.
+This process of participation greatly influences role-switching or role-taking among society in which all participants contribute to the successful completion of a task by watching, observing, and collaborating as well.
 This allows the students to take on the responsibility to continue their school work even when the teacher was not present for a few days.

 Motivation to participate and learn

 Another crucial component of child development deals with the initiative and self-induced motivation of the learners (or children) themselves.
 Their eagerness to contribute, ability to execute roles, and search for a sense of belonging helps mold them into valued members of both their families and communities alike.
-The value placed on “shared work” or help emphasizes how learning and even motivation is related to the way the children participate and contribute to their family and community.
+The value placed on “shared work” or help emphasizes how learning and even motivation are related to the way the children participate and contribute to their family and community.
 One of the motivational factors that contribute to Indigenous children’s learning stems from “inherent motivation” where the child feels a sense of accomplishment or contentment in helping their family or community because the contribution emphasizes their roles and value in their community.

 Indigenous children take pride in their contributions to the community.
 When they contribute to their household, children are able to see the value and importance of their work as it helps maintain their family's well-being.
-The children are motivated to observe and learn because they are aware that they are making an important contribution to the family or community; they feel pride and a sense of self-worth as they help provide for their younger siblings, family and community.
-Through such “inherent motivation,” children are expected to learn community practices in order to become valuable contributors in the community.
+The children are motivated to observe and learn because they are aware that they are making an important contribution to the family or community; they feel pride and a sense of self-worth as they help provide for their younger siblings, family, and community.
+Through such “inherent motivation,” children are expected to learn community practices in order to become valuable contributors to the community.
 In addition, an authentic or natural setting could be considered just as important in children’s learning as a teacher.
 This is because Indigenous children learn many of their skills from observing their surroundings and participating in activities with their peers and other members of the community.